-Procedures and guidelines to implement the strategies and measures for accident management should be developed and described in documents such as EOPs and SAMGs, or equivalent documents (see the requirements specified in section 3.4).
-If EOPs and SAMGs already exist, the IAMP can be built using these existing elements.
+Procedures and guidelines to implement the strategies and measures for accident management should be developed and described in documents such as EOPs and SAMGs, or equivalent documents (see the requirements specified in section 3.4) and, if applicable, guidelines for EME.
+If EOPs and SAMGs already exist, integrated accident management can be built using these existing elements.
 Any new information on reactor site configuration, changes in hazards, and knowledge gained should be considered, and if appropriate procedures and guidelines should be updated accordingly.